UoB-COMSM0166/2026-group-11/README.md

   <strong>Figure 2: Requirement refinement from the early multiplayer idea to the single-player PvE loop.</strong>
 </p>

 Testing also changed our thinking.
 At first, different tower images seemed enough to show variety.
-In practice, this did not give the player many real choices.
-Each tower needed a clear role: archery for fast single-target damage, magic for enemies with physical defence, cannon for grouped enemies and ice for slowing enemies.
+In practice, each tower needed a clear role: archery for fast single-target damage, magic for enemies with physical defence, cannon for grouped enemies and ice for slowing enemies.
 We used the same idea for enemies by giving them different **health**, **speed**, **resistance** and **gold reward** values.

 <p align="center">
   <img src="docs/assets/requirements_roles_balance.gif" alt="Tower and enemy requirement refinement" width="760" />